Our research is editorially independent but we may earn a commission for purchases made through our links.

 Nicknamed the “Venice of America” for its abundant waterways, Fort Lauderdale is a haven for nature lovers, offering a wealth of outdoor adventures and beach activities.
-From glitzy yachts and mansions on Millionaires Row to the 23 miles of picturesque shoreline, sun seekers will find plenty to keep them busy.
+From glitzy yachts and mansions on Millionaires Row to the 23 miles of picturesque shoreline, sun-seekers will find plenty to keep them busy.
 Take a day trip to nearby Hollywood Beach for a family-friendly day of fun, where a charming beachside boardwalk is perfect for an afternoon of exploring on two wheels.

 The largest city by area in the continental United States, Jacksonville boasts a captivating combination of stunning beaches and family-friendly attractions.
-It’s beachfront is perfect for a day of beachcombing, hiking and fishing, while nearby Talbot Island State Park offers a unique landscape filled with washed up trees.
+Its beachfront is perfect for a day of beachcombing, hiking, and fishing, while nearby Talbot Island State Park offers a unique landscape filled with washed-up trees.
 Take a day trip to nearby Atlantic Beach or Neptune Beach, where a tranquil ambiance makes for a pleasant day of pedaling on a beach cruiser.

 St. Augustine Beach

 The oldest city in the United States, St. Augustine is a popular family-friendly destination filled with historic landmarks and fascinating cultural attractions.
-The city’s beaches stretch from Vilano Beach to Crescent Beach, where idyllic state parks and public beaches provide plenty of opportunities to enjoy its wide sands, peaceful atmosphere and diverse wildlife.
+The city’s beaches stretch from Vilano Beach to Crescent Beach, where idyllic state parks and public beaches provide plenty of opportunities to enjoy its wide sands, peaceful atmosphere, and diverse wildlife.
 Spend an afternoon at the unspoiled Anastasia State Park, where its scenic trails and 4-mile beach are the perfect escape from reality.

 Home to miles of picturesque shoreline, Melbourne Beach is a gem situated on the Space Coast.
 You’ll find peaceful, unspoiled beaches that unlock access to an array of outdoor activities, from snorkeling to fishing, while historic downtown Melbourne is filled with shops and restaurants.
-Considered the most important nesting area for loggerhead turtles, take a day trip to the Archie Carr National Wildlife Refuge to learn about sea turtle conservation or try your hand at surfing at the iconic Sebastian Inlet.
+Considered the most important nesting area for loggerhead turtles, take a day trip to the Archie Carr National Wildlife Refuge to learn about sea turtle conservation, or try your hand at surfing at the iconic Sebastian Inlet.

 New Smyrna Beach

-Home to 13 miles of wide, white-sand beaches, New Smyrna is a quaint beach town lined with mom and pop restaurants, sidewalk cafes and laid-back beachside accommodations.
+Home to 13 miles of wide, white-sand beaches, New Smyrna is a quaint beach town lined with mom-and-pop restaurants, sidewalk cafes, and laid-back beachside accommodations.
 Its golden sands offer a quiet respite that is perfect for a day of beachcombing, surfing, and kitesurfing.
-If you can peel yourself away from the soft sand beaches, take a scenic eco-tour of the Indian River Lagoon or pack a picnic and enjoy the outdoor landscapes at Lake Ashby Park.
+If you can peel yourself away from the soft sand beaches, take a scenic eco-tour of the Indian River Lagoon, or pack a picnic and enjoy the outdoor landscapes at Lake Ashby Park.

 Vero Beach is a breath of fresh air, as this barrier island’s lack of tourist crowds and tranquil ocean landscapes make it an appealing destination throughout the year.
 This sophisticated coastal hamlet on Florida’s Treasure Coast is home to quaint cultural attractions and natural wonders, where its picturesque beachfront is filled with pelicans, sandpipers, and turtles.
 Seafood lovers will delight at the array of fresh offerings available, while the historic downtown is lined with boutique shops and art galleries.